BalrajAshwath/Adversarial-Domain_Adaptation_Paper_Implementations/README.md

 This repository is inspired by & heavily borrows code from - [ pytorch-domain-adaptation](https://github.com/jvanvugt/pytorch-domain-adaptation).

-Currently, 3 popular Adversarial Domain Adaptation models are trained with MNIST and MNIST-M datasets as their source and target datasets.
+Currently, 3 popular Adversarial Domain Adaptation model implementations have been provided which were trained on MNIST and MNIST-M datasets as their source and target datasets.
 Visualization of activations and test results from target dataset for the 3 models are also provided using Jupyter Notebook.
 Ongoing work for adding more implementations of latest research papers in domain-adaptation to the repository.

 Please follow the installation instructions from the [parent repository](https://github.com/jvanvugt/pytorch-domain-adaptation).